awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-values-specify.md

 Click **No** if you want end users to be able to access objects using either CloudFront URLs or Amazon S3 URLs\.

-For more information, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 ## Origin Access Identity \(Amazon S3 Only\)<a name="StreamingDistValuesOAI"></a>

 If you chose **Yes** for **Restrict Bucket Access**, choose whether to create a new origin access identity or use an existing one that is associated with your AWS account\.
 If you already have an origin access identity, we recommend that you reuse it to simplify maintenance\.
-For more information about origin access identities, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information about origin access identities, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 ## Comment for New Identity\(Amazon S3 Only\)<a name="StreamingDistValuesOAIComment"></a>